robotpilot/turtlebot3_wiki/docs/source/sbc_software.rst

 If catkin_make command is completed without any errors, the preparation for TurtleBot3 is done.

-USB settings (Burger and Waffle)
+USB Settings (Burger and Waffle)
 --------------------------------

-[``TurtleBot``] The following commands allow to use USB port for the OpenCR board without acquiring root permission.
+[``TurtleBot``] The following commands allow to use USB port for OpenCR without acquiring root permission.

 .. code-block:: bash